 a Lecture Series with various Teachers

 The experience of trauma specifically as it affects marginalized communities is a crucial and timely topic.
-This seven-part lecture series addresses the trauma of oppression, marginalization and privilege and how these factors influence and shape the trajectory of one’s spiritual and embodied practices.
+This eight-part lecture series addresses the trauma of oppression, marginalization and privilege and how these factors influence and shape the trajectory of one’s spiritual and embodied practices.

-Join seven distinguished speakers representing a range of perspectives and experience as they highlight the unique experience of trauma within variable marginalized contexts and offer somatic, psychological and spiritual techniques that may contribute to a process of healing.
+Join eight distinguished speakers representing a range of perspectives and experience as they highlight the unique experience of trauma within variable marginalized contexts and offer somatic, psychological and spiritual techniques that may contribute to a process of healing.

 All proceeds from this lecture series go directly to speakers and organizations working with marginalized and oppressed communities.